-If two tectonic plates collide more or less head-on, they produce a convergent plate boundary.
-Usually, one of the converging plates moves beneath the other in a process called subduction.
-Subduction produces deep trenches, and earthquakes are common.
-As the sinking plate moves deeper into the mantle, increasing pressure and heat release fluids from the rock causing the overlying mantle to partially melt.
-The new magma rises and may erupt violently to form volcanoes that often form arcs of islands along the convergent boundary.
-These island arcs are always landward of the neighboring trenches.
-This process can be visualized as a huge conveyor belt on which new crust is formed at the oceanic spreading ridges and older crust is recycled to the lower mantle at the convergent plate boundaries.
-The Ring of Fire marks the location of a series of convergent plate boundaries in the western Pacific Ocean.
+To the west, the Pacific Plate converges against the Philippine Plate.
+The Pacific Plate is forced beneath the Philippine Plate, creating the Marianas Trench (which includes the Challenger Deep, the deepest known area of the Earth's ocean).
+As the sinking plate moves deeper into the mantle, fluids are released from the rock causing the overlying mantle to partially melt.
+The new magma (molten rock) rises and may erupt violently to form volcanoes, often forming arcs of islands along the convergent boundary.
+The Mariana Islands are the result of this volcanic activity, which frequently causes earthquakes as well.
+The movement of the Pacific Ocean tectonic plate has been likened to a huge conveyor belt on which new crust is formed at the oceanic spreading ridges off the western coasts of North and South America, and older crust is recycled to the lower mantle at the convergent plate boundaries of the western Pacific.